 In relation to the IANA Functions Contract:

-Contract process including selection of operator and cancellation of the contract (accountability)
+Contract process including selection of operator and cancellation of the contract (accountability);

-Formal definition of the requirements and expectations of IANA by the NTIA – statement of work (oversight)
+Formal definition of the requirements and expectations of IANA by the NTIA – statement of work (oversight);

-Establishment and external monitoring of quality control and performance evaluation mechanisms (oversight
+Establishment and external monitoring of quality control and performance evaluation mechanisms (oversight);

-Issue resolution (accountability)
+Issue resolution (accountability);

 In relation to NTIA’s role as Root Zone Management Process Administrator:

-Approval of all changes to the content of the Root Zone (oversight and accountability)
+Approval of all changes to the content of the Root Zone (oversight and accountability);

-Approval of all changes to the Root Zone environment such as the implementation of DNSSEC (oversight and accountability)
+Approval of all changes to the Root Zone environment such as the implementation of DNSSEC (oversight and accountability);

-Approval of all external communications and reporting by IANA to external parties – not ICANN staff or Board (oversight and accountability)
+Approval of all external communications and reporting by IANA to external parties – not ICANN staff or Board (oversight and accountability);

-The public consultation on the CWG-Stewardship’s initial transition proposal of 1 December 2014 confirmed that the respondents were very satisfied with the current arrangements and that any new arrangements should maintain ICANN, as the at the time of transition and implement mechanisms which could ensure similarly effective oversight and accountability while minimizing complexity and costs and maintaining the security, stability and resiliency of the DNS and Internet.
+The public consultation on the CWG-Stewardship’s initial transition proposal of 1 December 2014 confirmed that the respondents were very satisfied with the current arrangements and that any new arrangements should maintain ICANN, as the IFO at the time of transition and implement mechanisms which could ensure similarly effective oversight and accountability while minimizing complexity and costs and maintaining the security, stability and resiliency of the DNS and Internet.

-In order to meet community expectations for the stewardship of the naming related IANA Functions, the CWG-Stewardshipagreed that a transition proposal for the names community would require the following elements:
+In order to meet community expectations for the stewardship of the naming related IANA Functions, the CWG-Stewardship, working on the premise that there is current satisfaction with ICANN’s IANA department performance and that ICANN should remain the IANA Functions Operator, agreed that a transition proposal for the names community would require the following elements:

-A contract similar to the current IANA Functions Contract to perform the IANA Functions post-transition;
+A contract similar to the current NTIA IANA Functions Contract to perform the IANA Functions post-transition;

-The ability for the multistakeholder community to require the selection of a new operator for the IANA Functions if necessary.

 The ability for the multistakeholder community to ensure that ICANN acts according to its requests with respect to IANA operations;

-Additional insulation between operational and policymaking responsibilities for the ;
+Additional insulation, as needed, between operational and policymaking responsibilities and protections for the IFO;

-A mechanism to approve changes to the Root Zone environment (with NTIA no longer serving as steward)
+A mechanism to approve changes to the Root Zone environment (with NTIA no longer providing oversight);

-The ability to ensure IANA adequately funded by ICANN;
+The ability to ensure that the IANA Functions are adequately funded by ICANN;

+The ability for the multistakeholder community to require, if necessary and after substantial opportunities for remediation, the selection of a new operator for the IANA Functions.

-The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone or external communications and reporting by a third party in place of NTIA would not be required post-transition.
+The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone would no longer need authorization and external communications and reporting would no longer need external approval post-transition.
 This 2nd draft proposal attempts to meet all the above requirements by:

-Creating PTIa separate legal entity that would be a “wholly owned subsidiary” of ICANN – in legal terms, an “affiliate”required to have a contract and provide legal insulation from ICANN’s policymaking)
+Creating PTI, a separate legal entity that would be a “wholly owned subsidiary” of ICANN – in legal terms, an “affiliate.”
+The creation of PTI ensures both functional and legal separation within the ICANN organization.

-Establishing a contract between PTI and ICANN that would give PTI the rights and obligations as the .
+Establishing a contract between PTI and ICANN that would give PTI the rights and obligations as the IFO.

-Establishing a Customer Standing Committee (CSC) that is responsible for monitoring performance according to contractual requirements and service level expectations, resolving issues directly with or escalating them if they cannot be resolved.
+Establishing a Customer Standing Committee (CSC) that is responsible for monitoring IFO performance according to contractual requirements and service level expectations, resolving issues directly with the IFO or escalating them if they cannot be resolved.

 Establishing a series of issue resolution mechanisms to ensure that problems are resolved effectively.